makidoll/toxygen_wrapper/README.md

 * <https://github.com/TokTok/py-toxcore-c> Cython bindings.
   Incomplete and not really actively supported.
 Maybe it will get worked on in the future,  but TokTok seems to be working on java, go, etc. bindings instead.
-Based on a homebrew generator written in undocumented, uncommented code in a language almost nobody knows, or has.
+The code is based on a homebrew generator written in undocumented, uncommented code in a language almost nobody knows, or has by an anonymous team that is not open to suggestions.
   No support for NGC groups; no significant tests.

 * <https://github.com/oxij/PyTox>